Curvature Perturbations from First-Order Phase Transitions: Implications to Black Holes and Gravitational Waves

 \textit{\textbf{ Covariant linear perturbations from FOPTs.}} We model the nucleation rate by

 where $H_n$ is the Hubble factor ($H\equiv \dot a(t) / a $, with $a$ being the scale factor) at $t=t_n$, defined as the nucleation time.
-During an FOPT, the energy and pressure density decomposes as Adopting a relativistic bag equation of state, the energy and pressure density decompose as
+Adopting a relativistic bag equation of state, the energy and pressure density decompose as

 where $R$ and $V$ stand for radiation and vacuum components, respectively.
 We consider the supercooled limit for which the latent heat $\Delta V$ is larger than the radiation energy density just before nucleation $\alpha \equiv \Delta V/\rho_{R} \gg 1$.
 At the background level, the radiation and vacuum energy density obeys the continuity equation